2nd International Forum on Complementary Pathways for Admission of Refugees to Third Countries

 The Forum is delivered through a series of thematic panel discussions moderated by the Sanremo Team and aims at showcasing best practices and experiences regarding the main topics and issues of the Forum.
 While participants are invited to follow all panel discussions, they can also choose to attend only those relating to either complementary education pathways or labour mobility pathways.
 The opening and closing sessions are mandatory for all participants who will be selected to attend.

-Introductory reference materials on the international institutional and legal framework for the protection of refugees will be made available in the Institute’s Online Learning Platform for participants who have no previous background in refugee protection.
+Introductory reference materials on the international institutional and legal framework for the protection of refugees will be made available in the Institute’s Online Learning Platform.